 People don’t buy products; they buy better versions of themselves.
 When you’re trying to win customers, are you listing the attributes of the flower or describing how awesome it is to throw fireballs?

 Don’t get me wrong, I’m not saying that listing features is a bad thing.
 All I’m saying is that we have found in our experience that landing pages with benefits listed on them along with features convert better than the pages with just features on them.

 Because telling your visitors what your product can do for them instead of boasting what your product can do are two entirely different things.
 Jason Fried’s tweet sums this up nicely.

 And so we decided to write this post for you.
-Firstly to let you know the difference between a feature heavy approach and a benefit centric approach and in the end give you a simple technique to transform every juicy feature into a helpful benefit.
+First to let you know the difference between a feature-heavy approach and a benefit-centric approach, and to give you a simple technique to transform every juicy feature into a helpful benefit.

 When all you mention on your landing page are features, you basically assume that your visitors have a certain level of technical expertise about your product.
 This is the reason why many landing page headlines have jargon in them.

 It’s wrong to assume anything, especially that your visitor will somehow magically know what you’re talking about.
 Your landing page should tell your visitors a story, and storytelling has no place for jargon.